PeCeTfull/Relynxer/README.md

 ﻿# Relynxer #

 Relynxer is a wizard program designed especially for vintage PCs for 'shortening' website URLs by generating new (typically shorter) ones on Lynx.re thanks to its API.
 The application itself was written in C++ and uses wxWidgets GUI library.
-The Lynx.re service is based on Shrinky.
+The Lynx.re service is based on Shrinky by Hassan.

 ### Getting to work in Windows 95 ###